Understanding the GroupWise Directory

-When administering GroupWise objects, most of the information goes into the GroupWise FLAIM databases.
+When GroupWise objects are administered, most of the information goes into the GroupWise FLAIM databases.

 Information in eDirectory is moderately important to GroupWise administration.

-Every GroupWise domain database is essentially identical to every other record in other GroupWise domain databases.
+Every GroupWise domain database is essentially identical to every other record in the other GroupWise domain databases.

 Not all information written to a domain database is written to a GroupWise post office database.

-GroupWise post office databases are not modified by GroupWise administration.
+GroupWise post office databases are not directly modified by GroupWise administration.